 Drooling is a normal occurrence for every newborn.
 This is especially true when the teething process starts for a baby.
 However, excessive drooling can also indicate more serious health issues for a baby.
 If you believe that your child was a victim of medical malpractice that resulted in excessive drooling, you should consult with an experienced Miami birth complications injury attorney.

-The Law Offices of Prosper Shaked is here to provide you and your family with the legal representation needed to pursue a birth injury claim in Miami, Florida.
+Prosper Shaked Accident Injury Attorneys PA is here to provide you and your family with the legal representation needed to pursue a birth injury claim in Miami, Florida.
 Doctors that do not provide a mother and her child with adequate medical care should be held accountable for their actions.
-To schedule a free legal consultation, contact the Law Offices of Prosper Shaked at (305) 694-2676.
+To schedule a free legal consultation, contact Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676.
 You can also contact the firm online.

 Birth Complications Related to Excessive Drooling